CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching

 The rest of this paper is organized as follows.
 Section 2 reviews the formulation of the graph matching problem and the constrained gradient method.
-Section 3 reviews some constraining operators and proposes a dynamic softassign.
-Section 4 discusses the selection of the step size parameter, which is the crucial parameter of the constrained gradient method.
-Section 5 introduces a graph matching algorithm: SCG.
-Section 6 investigates the effects of the adaptive step size parameter on graph matching performance.
-The comparison between SCG and other graph matching methods is also performed in this section.
-Section 7 gives a summary and states future work.
+Section 3 proposes a scalable softassign.
+Section 4 discusses the selection of the step size parameter, which is a crucial parameter of the constrained gradient method.
+Section 5 introduces a warm-start strategy, the matching algorithm CSGO, and robustness analysis.
+Section 6 investigates the effects of the adaptive step size parameter and the warm-start strategy on graph matching performance.
+In this section, the comparison between CSGO and other graph matching methods is also performed.
+Section 7 gives a summary and discusses future work.